All Guys Need To Read This When She Pulls Away From Your Relationship

 Fear Of Intimacy

 Reasons women pull away include having fears of intimacy.
 If you’ve been getting pretty close lately only to have them pull away, this might seem like a possibility to you.
 Things like childhood trauma, previous relationships, and inner demons can make it hard for some people to open up and let another person into their life, especially if they have not worked through these problems with an online therapist.
 These are all potential reasons women pull away.
 They might be fine at the beginning of a relationship when you’re still getting to know each other and learning the surface level things you tend to ask about, but once all of the small talks is gone, and the relationship feels solid, that’s when real work begins.
 If your partner fears intimacy in some way, they may not want to dig deeper with you.
 When women pull away they can keep things at surface level and not have to open up their heart too much.
 When you talk with your partner, let them know that they can trust you with their feelings.
 Words might not mean much at first, but you can earn their trust by showing up again and again.

-Pulling away could also be a sign of relationship anxieties.
+Pulling away could also be a sign of relationship anxiety.
 When starting a new relationship it’s hard for these people to open up and commit to another person.
 You might interpret this as them pulling away since they don’t initiate a deeper commitment with you.
 But it really could be that they have some apprehension about being in a relationship in the first place.
 This is apparently true for a lot of insecure women or men.
 They may search for reasons to distrust you or the relationship.
 This has nothing to do with you, and so you will need to listen to them and help them however you can.